mick-s9/CodeInstitute-Project-1/README.md

 <h2>Media</h2>
 <p>All the audio was taken from this website: https://pixabay.com/music/search/genre/meditation/spiritual/</p>
-<p>All the audio was taken from this website: https://www.pexels.com/it-it/ </p>
+<p>All the images was taken from this website: https://www.pexels.com/it-it/ </p>